op7ic/SYSMONFENCER/README.md

 # Process
 The script will perform following actions:

+* Attempt to download Sysmon and Psexec from live.sysinternals.com
 * Enumerate LDAP structure of the current domain and identify any object matching 'computer' filter.
 This is done using "System.DirectoryServices.DirectorySearcher" method.
 * For each identified system, create unique folder in "C$" network share, copy sysmon config and sysmon installer script into this folder and run quiet installation procedure.
 * The script will use WinRM, WMI and PSEXEC to try to execute remote installation of Sysmon.
 If all three methods fail then no installation will be performed.